Dementia Awareness

 You can read more on our Quality Assurance and Compliance page.

 This page is for general guidance only and reflects UK legislation, NHS England guidance, and sector best practice current at the date of review.
 It does not constitute clinical or medical advice.
 Dementia Awareness Training is an awareness-level course for care workers and does not replace clinical assessment, diagnosis, or specialist dementia intervention, which must be carried out by appropriately qualified healthcare professionals.
-Care workers must always act within their role, in line with the individual’s care plan, and in accordance with their organisation’s policies and procedures.
 Families or individuals concerned about a possible dementia diagnosis should contact their GP in the first instance.
-Prima Cura Training accepts no liability for decisions made on the basis of this content alone.